 The AWS SDK for Python

 Boto3 is the Amazon Web Services (AWS) Software Development Kit (SDK) for Python, which allows Python developers to write software that makes use of services like Amazon S3 and Amazon EC2.
-You can find the latest, most up to date, documentation at Read the Docs, including a list of services that are supported.
-To see only those features which have been released, check out the stable docs.
+You can find the latest, most up to date, documentation at our doc site, including a list of services that are supported.

 $ pip install boto3